 The stretch of the interstate between Indianapolis and Jasper County is rural and unremarkable, other than a few small rolling hills and the crossing of the Wabash River near Lafayette.
-One may even describe the flat farmland as monotonous, which is one of the reasons it is so dangerous.
+One may even describe the flat farmland as monotonous, which is one of the reasons why accidents on 65 in Indiana are so dangerous.

 In a Purdue study, two sets of drivers were compared on a driving simulator.
 One set saw long stretches of landscape with no distinguishing features, while the other experienced a variety of farms, people, bridges, trees, and overpasses in their landscapes.
 The first group experienced slower reaction times and less precise steering movements.
 This fatigued behavior kicked in after only 20 minutes.